Sanaaq community programming: Call for projects

 A total of $50,000 is available to fund community-initiated projects.

-This call for projects is based on the principles defined in the programming charter drawn up by the thematic committee.
-This charter applies to cultural, sports and leisure and community programming.
-The central principles are:
+This call for projects is based on the principles defined in the programming charter drawn up by the programming committee.
+This charter also applies to cultural, sports and recreation and community programming at the Centre Sanaaq.

-- Cultural diversity (including the promotion of indigenous cultures)
+- Promoting cultural diversity (including indigenous cultures)

-- Inclusiveness and accessibility
+- Inclusiveness and accessibility in line with the GBA+ approach

 - Intergenerationality